drduh/YubiKey-Guide/README.md

 # Sign with existing key

-**Optional** Existing PGP keys may be used to sign new ones to prove control.
+**Optional** Existing PGP keys may be used to sign new ones to prove ownership.

 Export the existing key to move it to the working keyring: